prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 **Using the Prysm installation script**

-If you are running `prysm.bat`, all it takes to upgrade to the latest release is to stop your beacon node and validator with `ctrl+c` (wait for the process to close down gracefully, do not spam ctrl+c).
+If you are running `prysm.bat`, all it takes to upgrade to the latest release is to stop your beacon node and validator (wait for the process to close down gracefully).
 Then, restart it with the same command you used to start the process.
 The script will automatically downloaded our latest release for you.

 **Using Docker**